NailAmber/CPP3_BrickGame_v2.0/src/readme.md

 ## Notes

 - All build and test commands should be run from the `src/` directory.
+- Generating high score txt file ONLY in Snake module.
+You can add same feature in Tetris module or implement it in GUI, CLI.
 - If you add new tests, place them in `src/tests/` and update the Makefile if needed.

 ---